Chart Color Schemes

 Trentham has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can influence a region's performance more than alterations to its local infrastructure, significant projects, and planning initiatives.
-AreaSearch has identified zero projects that are anticipated to impact this area.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects expected to impact this area.
 Notable projects include Victorian Renewable Energy Zones, Western Renewables Link, Ballarat Line Upgrade, and Outer Metropolitan Ring/E6 Transport Corridor.
-The following list details those likely to be most pertinent.
+The following list details those projected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.